crnlmd77/data-analytics-portfolio/SQL/README.md

 ---

 ### Project 1: Airline Flights Data from Kaggle
+This project correlates with the Python Project: Dynamic_Airfare_Insights in my Python Portfolio and Airlines Performance Dashboard in my Power BI Porfolio repository.
 ### 📊 Sales Analysis
 This script analyzes sales trends, identifies top-performing airlines, and segments based on booking behavior.